ricketytoc/tp/docs/UserGuide.md

 * Edits the employee at the specified `INDEX`.
 The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* If there already exists an employee with a certain ID in EmployeeManager, editing another employee's ID into the same ID will not be allowed.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st employee to be `91234567` and `johndoe@example.com` respectively.